rakimsth/fashion-fusion/Task.md

 <!-- 4.
 Connect the hook to the button/icons -->

 <!-- 5.
 Delete success => refetch the product list page using (dispatch and fetchProducts); fetchProducts be mindful about sending {} during dispatch -->

+Edit Product from Product List Page

+1. On button click, redirect user to the /edit page route
+2. render Edit page component
+3. get id from the browser url, using useParams hook from react-router-dom
+4. call fetchById custom hook to get the data from the api (real time) alternative option
+5. front end already has that id data, we will filter from the product array and use that to load the data
+6. load and update the state of the productDetail
+7. give onChange event to make changes to the data
+8. put the data again to the server using updateHook
+9. update successful, redirect user to /products page or leave him/her on the same page
+10. show the error if occured